-I found these mercury glass Hobby Lobby knobs and I knew I had to have them .
+I found these mercury glass decorative knobs from Hobby Lobby and I knew I had to have them.
 So girly and absolutely perfect for my project!
 But, there was just a slight problem…

 The Solution To The Problem

-Simply slip the fender washer over the screw and tighten the nut to hold the knob in place.
+Simply slip the fender washer over the screw and tighten the nut to hold the Hobby Lobby knob in place.

-Of course I have to show you the full meal deal.
-The Hobby Lobby knobs couldn’t have been more perfect for my project.
+Of course, I have to show you the full meal deal.
+The decorative knobs couldn’t have been more perfect for my project.

 Want to see the makeover on this dresser.
 CLICK HERE for a warm silver metallic dresser makeover.